Assessing Student Learning with Core Moodle Tools

 2. Include a variety of assessments in your course

-Offering a variety of assessments is important because some students will perform better on some types of assessments better than others due to the nature of the assessment.
+Some students will perform better on some types of assessments better than others due to the nature of the assessment.
 If something about the nature of the assessment poses a barrier for students, then their performance might not be reflective of their level of mastery.
-For instance, if timed exams cause a student a lot of variety, they may perform less well on that sort of assessment than on a project or paper that measures the same learning.
-Learn more about this topic in “Variety In Assessment and Assessment Methods” from University of New Brunswick.
+For instance, if timed exams cause a student a lot of anxiety, they may perform less well on that sort of assessment than on a take-home exam, project or paper that measures the same learning.

 3. Choose an assessment type that is appropriate for your goals